-segnum The logical segment number to be modified, found at the top of the PMAP output.

-address of the code segment you wish to modify,

-calculated by adding the offset of the instruction within the procedure (an octal value found in your compiler listing) to the procedure start address found in the numlocations The number of words, in octal, to be modified.
+segnum The logical segment number to be modified, found at the top of the $\ensuremath{\mathtt{PMAP}}$ output. address The address of the code segment you wish to modify, calculated by adding the offset of the instruction within the procedure (an octal value found in your compiler listing) to the procedure start address found in the CODE column of your PMAP output. numlocations The number of words, in octal, to be modified.